Written Authority Required Drugs

-The PBS subsidises nintedanib for patients with idiopathic pulmonary fibrosis.
+The PBS subsidises nintedanib and pirfenidone for patients with idiopathic pulmonary fibrosis (IPF).

-The PBS subsidises eltrombopag or romiplostim for patients with severe chronic immune idiopathic thrombocytopenic purpura.
+The PBS subsidises eltrombopag and romiplostim for patients with severe chronic immune idiopathic thrombocytopenic purpura.

 The PBS subsidises biological disease-modifying antirheumatic drugs for patients with severe active juvenile idiopathic arthritis.

-The PBS subsidises pertuzumab, lapatinib ditosylate, trastuzumab emtansine and trastuzumab for patients with metastatic breast cancer.
+The PBS subsidises pertuzumab, lapatinib, trastuzumab emtansine and trastuzumab for patients with metastatic breast cancer.

 The PBS subsidises trastuzumab for patients with metastatic stage IV HER2 positive adenocarcinoma of the stomach or gastro-oesophageal junction.